Price Reset

 Odachi Sword: Pushed Out for Ritual Use and Collections

 Odachi swords are too big and inconvenient to use indoors, so martial artists prefer shorter swords like Wakizashi and Tanto for indoor use and keep Odachi swords for open fields.
+The life of warriors in Feudal Japan was more than just a job; it was part of a larger cultural identity during a chaotic era that necessitated skilled swordsmen.
 Historically speaking, creating an Odachi sword was expensive because smiths needed large pools of water to shape the blade.
 Therefore, they focus the sword production on some more accessible and versatile swords, such as Katana.
 Because of that, Odachi swords are nowadays in great demand.
 It is always a pleasure to find a quality Odachi.
+The original price of an Odachi sword was quite high, but current prices often reflect significant discounts, making them more accessible to enthusiasts.

 Is the Yamato an Odachi?